 December is always a busy month with Christmas celebrations and all that means.
 But the start of December is also when many people, including me, start thinking about goals for next year.
 Some years I set a goal of reading through the Bible in one year.
 Some years I don’t have that as a goal.

-If you are considering what challenges to set before yourself in 2020, you should definitely consider this question.
+If you are considering what challenges to set before yourself next year, you should definitely consider this question.
 Whether or not you should read through the Bible in one year is a great question to ask yourself.
 Here are a few more questions that might help answer that big one.

 Why Should You Read Through the Bible in a Year?

 Why are you considering reading through the Bible in one year?
 Your answer to this one question may be all you need to make a decision.
 Let’s look at some possible answers.

 ANSWER: All my friends, family, or Bible study members are doing it.

 That’s great for them.
 You should encourage them and celebrate their achievements.
 But just because others are reading through the Bible in one year doesn’t mean you have to.
 In fact, if the only reason you make that choice is that everyone else is, you might want to consider a different approach to Scripture.